taoshidev/proprietary-trading-network/docs/how_to_compete_on_ptn_using_tradingview_signals.md

 Congratulations, you’ve successfully set up a TradingView alert to PTN

-## Live Example
+## TradingView to PTN Example

-Once your criteria is met, Trading View will send a signal to your webhook.
+Once your criteria is met, TradingView will send a signal to your webhook.

 [![](https://i.imgur.com/ccc5FD6.png)](https://youtu.be/ZEDE_oKFH44?si=sQ6NcyD_xO2R4ymh)